pierswarmers/pierswarmers.github.com/_posts/2013-02-07-symfony-components.md

 I've been lucky enough to be invited to give a talk at [DrupalCon Sydney](http://sydney2013.drupal.org) about Symfony Components.
 So here are the [slides](http://sydney2013.drupal.org/sites/default/files/slides/Symfony%20Components%20-%20A%20Travel%20Guide_7.pdf) and some extended examples for those interested.

+<iframe width="420" height="315" src="http://www.youtube.com/embed/Tep1-oq6jrU" frameborder="0" allowfullscreen></iframe>

-The example demonstrates how the Symfony HTTP Kernal, HTTP Foundation, Routing and Twig Components can be used to build a very simple application.
+The following is an example which demonstrates how the Symfony HTTP Kernel, HTTP Foundation, Routing and Twig Components can be used to build a very simple application.

 The commands noted in the discussion download, unpack and then run the example application.